Online Student Policies and Procedures

 Graduate Change between Online Degree Programs

-Students wishing to change from one fully online UTEP Connect Graduate degree program to another fully online program must apply to the new Graduate program.
+Students wishing to change from one fully online UTEP Online Graduate degree program to another fully online program must apply to the new Graduate program.
 Acceptance is at the discretion of the academic program.
 Contact the Graduate School for additional information.